-He has previously served as the agency’s Assistant General Counsel for Litigation.
-Before joining the FTC as a staff attorney, Shonka was an associate in a Washington D.C. law firm and a litigator in the Civil Division of the United States Department of Justice.
-In his career at the FTC, Shonka has advised the Commission on the full range of issues with which it deals, tried and argued competition and consumer protection cases in the federal district courts; tried cases in administrative proceedings, represented the Commission in appellate cases; and contributed to the government’s briefs in several cases before the Supreme Court.
+Mr. Shonka has been the FTC’s Assistant General Counsel for Litigation, an associate in a Washington D.C. law firm, and a litigator at the US Department of Justice.
+During his FTC career, Mr. Shonka has advised the Commission on the full range of issues with which it deals, litigated federal court competition and consumer protection cases, tried cases in administrative proceedings, represented the Commission in appellate cases, and overseen the revision of the FTC’s Rules of Practice pertaining to investigations and administrative litigation.

-Shonka is a member of the Sedona Conference, and frequently speaks at consumer finance, competition, privacy, and e-discovery conferences, both in the United States and abroad.
-He has also served as an instructor in various trial advocacy courses, and represented the Commission in several technical assistance missions abroad.
+Mr. Shonka frequently speaks on consumer finance, competition, privacy, data security, and e-discovery topics both in the US and abroad.
+He has also been an instructor in various trial advocacy courses, and represented the Commission in technical assistance missions abroad.